Chang Hyuk-jin

-Chang Hyuk-jin (born 6 December 1989) is a South Korean professional footballer who plays as a midfielder for K League 2 club Chungbuk Cheongju.
+Chang Hyuk-jin (born 6 December 1989) is a South Korean former professional footballer who played as a midfielder and is currently assistant manager of Gyeongbuk NS High School.

 Club career

 Chang joined Gangwon FC for the 2011 K League season, having previously turned out for National League side Gangneung City FC.
 His first match for Gangwon was the second group match of the 2011 K-League Cup against the Chunnam Dragons, in which he came on as a substitute midway through the second half.
 Chang's first match in the K-League itself was against Ulsan Hyundai FC, again as a substitute.

 Ahead of the 2022 season, Chang joined Suwon after being part of a swap deal involving Jeong Chung-geun.

+In 2024, Chang Hyuk-jin announced his official retirement from football after 14 years as a player.